tedneward/Azgaarnoth/Conditions/BloodMagicAilments.md

 ## Ailments
 **Dead Blood.** It cannot regain hit points by spending hit dice or finishing a long rest, and it fails all saving throws against poisons and diseases.

-**Blood Madness.** Each time it finishes a long rest, it rolls on the Long-Term Madness table and the Indefinite Madness table, found in the Dungeon Master's Guide, and it experiences both results until it finishes another long rest.
+**Blood Madness.** Each time it finishes a long rest, it rolls on the [Long-Term Madness](./Madness.md#long-term-madness) table and the [Indefinite Madness](./Madness.md#indefinite-madness) table, and it experiences both results until it finishes another long rest.

 **Pale Blood.** Its blood loses some energy-restoring capacity.
-To reduce its exhaustion by one level, it must finish a number of long rests equal to 8 - its Constitution modifier (minimum of two long rests), instead o f only one.
+To reduce its [exhaustion](./Exhaustion.md) by one level, it must finish a number of long rests equal to 8 - its Constitution modifier (minimum of two long rests), instead o f only one.
 In addition, its blood cannot be used for blood magic.

 **Diluted Blood.** Its emotions are influenced against its will.
 It is reserved, aimless, and emotionless, unable to summon almost any amount of urgency or motivation to act.

 **Hot-Blooded.** Its emotions are influenced against its will.
 It is passionate, excitable, and easy to anger, unable to calm down or act slowly.

 **Blood Zeal.** Its blood is overly aggressive to toxins.
-When it becomes poisoned or diseased, it takes necrotic damage equal to its level or challenge rating (minimum 1 damage).
+When it becomes [poisoned](./Poisoned.md) or [diseased](./Diseased.md), it takes necrotic damage equal to its level or challenge rating (minimum 1 damage).
 While it remains poisoned or diseased, it cannot regain hit points by spending hit dice or finishing a long rest, and it takes necrotic damage equal to its level or challenge rating (minimum 1 damage) every hour.

 **Rotten Blood.** Its blood decays quickly, and smells very strongly of rot and death as soon as it is spilled.
 It has vulnerability to necrotic damage, and while it is missing hit points it gives off a disgusting smell that enables those who can smell to track it without requiring an ability check.